 Benjamin Franklin once stated ‘an ounce of prevention is worth a pound of cure’.
 As an American, it’s no surprise his proverbs haven’t been updated to the metric system, but nevertheless, his sentiments still smack of truth.
-In my eagerness to fly through a short Day 39, I skipped my morning stretches and set out on the paltry 10.46-kilometre stretch.
-When I arrived at Marshalls Hut in the late afternoon, everything had fallen apart.
+In my eagerness to fly through a short Day 39, I skipped my morning stretches and set out on the paltry 10.46-kilometre route.
+When I arrived at Marschalls Hut in the late afternoon, everything had fallen apart.

 Heysen Trail Diary – Day 39

 I awoke feeling rejuvenated after showering and devouring the best chicken parmigiana schnitzel of the trail on Day 38.
 My day’s task was short, sharp and stress-free.
 The topsy-turvy weather from the past two weeks had eased, leaving overcast skies and a gentle breeze—idyllic conditions for a speedy hike.

-While the path between Marrabel and Marshalls Hut may have been straightforward, the subsequent leg to Kapunda was not.
+While the path between Marrabel and Marschalls Hut may have been straightforward, the subsequent leg to Kapunda was not.
 In fact, the farm-filled countryside between these two designated accommodation spots was the longest of the Heysen Trail at 35.32 kilometres.
 I wanted a quick, easy Day 39 to prepare.

 The region’s familiar grassy paddocks and tree-filled reserves followed the trail until it soared up Belvidere Range.
 Halfway up the slope, my hamstrings tightened.
 Soon, my calves began to buckle.
 By the time I reached the top, the entire lower half of my body had deteriorated.
 No amount of acute stretching would relieve the pain.
 Fortunately, my homely hut for the night promptly appeared on a hillside overlooking the picturesque farmlands of Gilbert Valley.

-Originally built in the mid 1850s, Marshalls Hut was occupied by Christian and Elise Marshall and their eight childen.
+Originally built in the mid 1850s, Marschalls Hut was occupied by Christian and Elise Marschall and their eight childen.

 Friends of the Heysen Trail